openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_failover.rst

 Expected result
 ###############

-Vcenter-vmcluster should be migrate to another controller.
+Vcenter-vmcluster should migrate to another controller.
 Ping is available between instances.